-- A standardized protocol manual was developed and distributed to investigation screeners.
-This manual promotes statewide consistency regarding which cases are selected for screening and the process by which they are screened. - All screeners participated in statewide training covering screening protocol and risk assessment in May 2006. - As of June 30, 2006, screeners have reviewed over 24,000 reports of child abuse and neglect.
+- DFPS completed the development of the curriculum required by Section 1.20 and sought comment from the Texas Municipal Police Association and the Commission on State Emergency Communications.
+The Commission on State Emergency Communications approved the training in December 2005, and the Texas Municipal Police Association did so in early January 2006. - As of June 30, 2006, screeners had reviewed over 24,000 reports of child abuse and neglect.
 Nearly one quarter of those cases were closed during the screening process.
-This not only reduces workloads for CPS investigative workers, but also ensures that CPS is not unnecessarily intervening in family situations.
-DFPS is analyzing data on the impact of screening on the investigation process. - Training for new abuse and neglect intake specialists began in May 2006 during basic skills classes.
-Training for tenured intake staff will be complete by the end of 2006.
+This not only reduces workloads for CPS investigative workers, but also ensures that CPS is not unnecessarily intervening in family situations. - Training for new abuse and neglect intake specialists began in May 2006 during basic skills classes.
+Training for tenured intake staff was completed by December 2006.